rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 6. A checkbox must display "Remember Me", and when checked the users information should be saved, so login is not required.
 7. Home and Sign in buttons must display and direct to the desired locations.
-8. Forgot password link must display and when selected should direct to the all auth pages to reset the password.
+8. "Forgot password" link must display and when selected should direct to the all auth pages to reset the password.
 9. A check must be carried out the test if the reset password email was sent.
 10. On the email a link should be selected to return to the site where the user must be able to enter a new password.
 11. The user should then be prompted with a message on the page "Password reset".
 The confirmation email